foxiepaws/goattrk2/readme.txt

 7. Recompiling
 --------------

-To recompile for Win32, you need the MinGW development enviroment, use the file src/makefile.win as makefile.
+To recompile for Win32, you need the MinGW development environment, use the file src/makefile.win as makefile.

 To recompile for Linux, use src/makefile.